Garbage and Recycling Collection

 Inspection of properties for fire hazards is undertaken throughout the municipality before the commencement of the fire danger season.
 It is the responsibility of property owners to ensure their property remains fire-hazard free.
 Please ensure your property remains mowed and cleared to avoid the issue of an abatement notice.
 Where abatement notices are issued and not complied with, a Council contractor will clear your land, the cost of which is usually much higher than a private contractor charges.

 Sorell Doctors Surgery – 31 Gordon Street Sorell 6265 1595. https://www.sorelldoctorssurgery.com.au/

 Dog Registration and Control

 Dog registration fees are due annually on 1 July and should be paid immediately to avoid the issue of an infringement notice.
 Residents are advised that it is their responsibility to keep their dogs under control at all times.
 Substantial fines can be imposed on the owners of dogs that create a nuisance.
-Council’s Municipal Inspector and Animal Management Officer regularly patrol the Municipality and dogs found at large will be impounded.
+Council’s Animal Management Officers regularly patrol the Municipality and dogs found at large will be impounded.
 Please remember these important points:

 - Not all dogs are friendly – don’t let your dog rush up to other animals.

 - Not all people want to interact with dogs – do not allow your dog to approach people without their consent.

 - At all times dogs must be in sight of the owner and responsive to a command.